 Which of the Islands in American Samoa is Best to Visit?

-To many, American Samoa LINK#TT038 is simply where the capital is and where everyone arrives: Pago Pago (or "Pago" for short)—and that’s not even an island!
+Many think of American Samoa as just its capital: Pago Pago (or "Pago" for short)—and that’s not even an island!
 But there’s a lot more to this South Pacific archipelago, from its rainforest-covered peaks and volcanic ridges to secluded beaches and sleepy villages where time seems to move at its own gentle pace.

 For the more intrepid traveller, we detail some of the best islands to visit in American Samoa in this guide!